Pentagon Awards $10 Billion Contract To Microsoft Over Front-Runner Amazon

 "The acquisition process was conducted in accordance with applicable laws and regulations.
 The process cleared review by the GAO and Court of Federal Claims.
 At the outset the competition included four different offerors.
 All offerors were treated fairly and evaluated consistently with the solicitation's stated evaluation criteria.
 Prior to the award, the department conferred with the DOD Inspector General, which informed the decision to proceed."

-NPR reached out to Microsoft but a spokesperson has not yet commented on the award.
+NPR reached out to Microsoft, but a spokesperson has not yet commented on the award.

 In managing the JEDI contract, Microsoft will be responsible for storing massive amounts of sensitive military data and giving the U.S. military access to technologies like artificial intelligence.

-"We must improve the speed and effectiveness with which we develop and deploy modernized technical capabilities to our women and men in uniform," Dana Deasy, the Defense Department's chief information officer said in a statement.
+"We must improve the speed and effectiveness with which we develop and deploy modernized technical capabilities to our women and men in uniform," Dana Deasy, the Defense Department's chief information officer, said in a statement.
 "This award is an important step in execution of the Digital Modernization Strategy."